INSTRUCTIONAL FLEET

 Lasers are used in the Intermediate/Advanced and Performance curricula.

-The Club 420, or C420, is one of the more actively sailed junior boats in summer, high school, and collegiate sailing.
-It features a mainsail, jib, and an optional spinnaker.
-As a junior sailing boat, it is designed for two people to sail together.
-The minimum combined crew weight is 220 lbs. and a maximum of 320 lbs.
+The C420, is one of the more actively sailed boats in youth summer, high school, and collegiate sailing.
+It flies a mainsail, jib, and optionally a spinnaker.
+As a junior program boat, it is designed for two people to sail as a team.
+The minimum combined crew weight is 220 lbs. up to a recommended maximum of 320 lbs.
 We require significant single-handed sailing experience with demonstrated capability before we introduce campers to the C420.
 The boat is dynamic and teaches the new skills of crew communication, cooperation, and teamwork.
 In scholastic sailing, teams compete in C420s using the collegiate configuration which simplifies the boat by eliminating the spinnaker.
 In summer sailing, teams compete using the junior race configuration which includes the spinnaker.
 We use both configurations in camp.
 The C420 is used in our Intermediate/Advanced and Performance curricula and in special competitions outside of normal camp activities

 PROGRAMMING

-Beginning Sailing: This curriculum teaches the fundamentals of sailing to campers of all ages who may have never sailed, have sailed but with little or no dinghy experience, want a refresher after time away, or simply enjoy time on the water with new or old friends.
-Topics include: parts of a boat and what the parts do; rigging a boat; sails and how they work; knots that you need to know; getting your boat righted and going again after a capsize; the wind clock and points of sail; sailing upwind and downwind; how to sail somewhere and get back home; and general skills for safe boat handling in low breeze conditions.
-Campers will learn by doing with higher emphasis on having a fun experience and lower emphasis on boat performance.
+Beginning Sailing: This curriculum teaches the fundamentals of sailing to campers of all ages who may have never sailed, may have sailed but with little or no dinghy experience, may want a refresher after time away, or may simply want to enjoy time on the water with new or old friends.
+Topics include: parts of a boat and what the parts do; rigging a boat; sails and how they work; knots you need to know to sail; getting your boat righted and going again after a capsize; the wind clock and points of sail; sailing upwind and downwind; how to sail to a destination and get back home; and general skills for safe boat handling in low breeze conditions.
+Campers will learn by doing with higher emphasis on having fun experiences and lesser emphasis on boat performance.
+Target audience are ages 7-12.
+Program length is 10 days offered in 3 sessions.

-Performance Sailing: This curriculum focuses on further increasing camper confidence and boat performance when on the water in breeze up to 15 knots and refining the skills taught in the Intermediate/Advanced curriculum as they apply to competitive situations.
-Students will practice advanced sailing techniques: starting a sail boat race; understanding race courses, properly trimming sails including spinnaker applications; various competitive racing configurations and applying the Racing Rules of Sailing.
-Campers must have sailing experience and be able to demonstate their boat balancing and handling skills.
-Proper steering and sail trim on all points of sail must be routine and fully mastered.
-This curriculum will emphasizes racing in either single handed or crewed dinghies, and may include spinnakers.
+Performance Camps and Dinghy Sailing Workshops: This curriculum focuses on further increasing camper confidence and boat performance when on the water in breeze up to 15 knots and refining the skills taught in the earlier Intermediate/Advanced curricula as applied to competitive situations.
+Campers will practice advanced sailing techniques: starting a sail boat race; understanding race courses, properly trimming sails, introduction to using spinnakers (In the C420 Program); various competitive racing configurations and applying the Racing Rules of Sailing.
+Campers must have sailing experience and be able to demonstrate their boat balancing, sail trim, and seamanship skills.
+Proper steering and sail trim on all points of sail become routine and fully mastered.
+This curriculum will emphasizes racing in either single handed or crewed dinghies.
 It targets campers who get their enjoyment from continuously improving their sailing performance and comparing that performance with peers through racing.
+Program length is 10 days and will be offered in multiple sesssions.